vain/explain/README.md

 	 \- Run sed.

 See `./explain --help` for more parameters.
-You can alter the symbols used in the graph, for example.
+You can alter the symbols used in the graph with `-P` , for example.

 You can explain several commands in one single source file.